Reopening of the Palace of Oscarshall

 The palace consists of a three-story main building, a park running down to the sea, with fountains, an open, six-sided pavilion, a caretaker’s lodge, a separate building for the kitchens and a service lodge down by the water.Norwegian Royals

-Tagged Harald V, Palace of Oscarshall, Palaces, Queen Sonja, Renovations.
+Tagged Harald V of Norway, Palace of Oscarshall, Palaces, Queen Sonja of Norway, Renovations.